zowe/docs-site/docs/troubleshoot/upgrade-zowe-no-downtime.md

 1. Disable an application instance (`QUIESCE`) from the DVIPA of the sysplex distributor.
 2. Stop this original instance.
 3. Start the new instance.
+4. Verifying service replication.
-4. Resume traffic to the instance.
+5. Resume traffic to the instance.

 **Note:** Only new connections can be routed to the right instance. <!--What does "right" instance mean?
 The newly created instance? -->A decision needs to be made on long-lived connections, such as long running requests and Web Socket sessions.
 These connections cannot be re-routed.
 As such, these connections are closed when the instance is stopped.